What is a Digital Object Identifier (DOI)? | Is it an Indicator of Quality?

 In the rest of this article, we look in a little more detail at DOI’s.

-Why do we need Document Object Identifiers (DOIs)?
+Why do we need Digital Object Identifiers (DOIs)?

 A DOI is a permalink (most commonly) to a scientific paper.
 This means that the same URL will always “point to” the paper, no matter where it is stored on the internet.
 Even if the paper’s location on the internet changes, the DOI will remain the same, enabling you to access it using the same URL.
 That is, you have a permanent link to the article.